code16/sharp/docs/README.md

 pageClass: home-page
 ---

-Sharp is not a CMS: it's a content management framework, a toolset which provides help building a CMS section in a website, with some rules in mind:
+Sharp is not a CMS: it's a content management framework, a toolset which provides help to build a CMS section in a website, with some rules in mind:
 - the public website **should not have any knowledge of the CMS** — the CMS is a part of the system, not the center of it.
 In fact, removing the CMS should not have any effect on the project.
 - The CMS **should not have any expectations from the persistence layer**: MySQL is cool — but it's not the perfect tool for every problem.
 And more important, the DB structure has nothing to do with the CMS.
 - Content administrators **should work with their data and terminology**, not CMS terms.
 I mean, if the project is about spaceships, space travels and pilots, why would the CMS talk about articles, categories and tags?
-- website developers **should not have to work on the front-end development** for the CMS.
-Yeah.
+- Developers **should not have to work on the front-end development for the CMS**.
 Because life is complicated enough, Sharp takes care of all the responsive / CSS / JS stuff.

 <div class="mb-3 mt-4 mt-md-5 mb-md-4">
     <div class="section mb-0">